-My favorite way to introduce culture is always with music, so I created a slideshow to show and celebrate afro-latinx musical artists.
+My favorite way to introduce culture is always with music, so I created multiple slideshows to show and celebrate Afro-Latinx musical artists.
 Version 1 has classics like Celia Cruz and Susana Baca, mixed with current hitmakers like Choquibtown and Tego Calderon.

 Plus, there is 2nd version with 22 more songs, including many recent hits, 3rd version & brand new Song of the day 4 Also, there is also a Bundle option as well for the best deal!

 February Idea 2 – 2022 Winter Olympics in Spanish Class